UH Hilo Campus Security Policies and Procedures

 Alcoholic Beverages and Illegal Drugs

-The University of Hawaii at Hilo campus has been designated as “drug free” and only under certain circumstances is the consumption of alcohol permitted.
-The University of Hawaii System has an Executive Policy E11.203 that pertains to Illegal Drugs and Alcohol Abuse, and includes the “drug free” workplace statement.
-This policy can be viewed in full at http://www.hawaii.edu/apis/ep/e11/e11203.pdf.
-The Human Resource Department of the University of Hawaii System states the “drug free” workplace policy on their website at http://www.hawaii.edu/ohr/docs/drugfree.htm.
-The University of Hawaii System also has an Executive Policy E11.201 that pertains to Illegal Drugs and Substance Abuse and can be viewed in full at http://www.hawaii.edu/apis/ep/e11/e11201.pdf.
+The University of Hawaiʻi at Hilo campus has been designated as “drug free” and only under certain circumstances is the consumption of alcohol permitted.
+The University of Hawaii System has an Executive Policy E11.201 that pertains to Illegal Drugs, Alcohol, and Substance Abuse, and includes the “drug free” workplace statement.
+The Human Resource Department of the University of Hawaiʻi System states the “drug free” workplace policy on their website.

 The possession, sale, manufacture or distribution of any controlled substance is illegal under both state and federal laws.
 Such laws are strictly enforced by the UH Hilo Campus Security staff.
 Violators may be subject to University disciplinary action, criminal prosecution, fine and imprisonment.
 It is unlawful to sell, furnish or provide alcohol to a person under the age of 21.
 The possession of alcohol by anyone under 21 years of age in a public place or a place open to the public is illegal.
 It is also a violation of the UH Hilo Alcohol Policy for anyone to consume or possess alcohol in any public or private area of campus without prior University approval.

-Click link for printable copy of Policy Addressing Alcoholic Beverages and Illegal Drugs
+Download a printable copy of Policy Addressing Alcoholic Beverages and Illegal Drugs.

 Sex Offender Registration

-In accordance with the “Campus Sex Crimes Prevention Act” of 2000, which amends the Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act, the Jeanne Clery Act and the Family Educational Rights and Privacy Act of 1974, the UH Hilo Campus Security web page (http://hilo.hawaii.edu/auxsvc/security/index.php) provides a link to the Hawaii State Sex Offender website.
-This site links to the Hawaii State Sex Offender Registry.
+In accordance with the “Campus Sex Crimes Prevention Act” of 2000, which amends the Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act, the Jeanne Clery Act and the Family Educational Rights and Privacy Act of 1974, the UH Hilo Campus Security web page provides a link to the Hawaiʻi State Sex Offender website.
+This site links to the Hawaiʻi State Sex Offender Registry.

 The “Campus Sex Crimes Prevention Act” of 2000 requires institutions of higher education to issue a statement advising the campus community where law enforcement information provided by a State concerning registered sex offenders may be obtained.
 It also requires sex offenders mandated to register in the State to provide notice of each institution of higher education in that State at which the person is employed, carries a vocation, or is a student.

-The following is the link to the Hawaii State Sex Offender web site: http://hawaii.gov/ag/hcjdc/main/sex_off_info/.
+The following is the link to the Hawaiʻi State Sex Offender web site.

-Click link for printable copy of Policy Addressing Sex Offender Registration
+Download a printable copy of Policy Addressing Sex Offender Registration.

 Sexual Assault Policy